isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-dryer-kill-bed-bugs.markdown

 - **Unloading and storing **- Once the dryer has cooled, remove the clothes and store them in a laundry basket separately and away from other bed bug-infested clothes.
 Then, repeat the procedure for other fabrics.
 **NB:**
-*It is necessary to hang the clothes or use a blower immediately you remove them from the dryer - this helps in aeration and removal of dead bed bugs from clothes. *
+*It is necessary to hang the clothes or use a blower immediately you remove them from the dryer - this helps in aeration and removal of dead bed bugs from clothes.Â *
 Related:
 [Scabies Vs. Bed Bugs](https://pestpolicy.com/scabies-vs-bed-bugs/)
 ## **How long do bed bugs take to die while in a dryer?**